YuzukiTsuru/libefex/rust/README.md

 # libefex Rust Bindings

-Rust language binding library for interacting with Allwinner chips in FEL mode.
+Rust language binding library for interacting with Allwinner chips in EFEX mode.

 ## Features

-- Scan and connect to Allwinner devices in FEL mode
+- Scan and connect to Allwinner devices in EFEX mode
 - Read and write device memory
 - Execute code in device memory
 - Support for multiple processor architectures (ARM32, AARCH64, RISC-V32 E907)